-Sales, rental, gas, tobacco and lodging tax receivables consist of taxes that have been paid by consumers in September.
+Sales, rental, gasoline, tobacco and lodging tax receivables consist of taxes that have been paid by consumers in September.
 These taxes are normally remitted to the Commission within the next 60 days.

-Millage rates for property taxes are levied at the first regular meeting of the Commission in February of each year.
+Millage rates for property taxes are levied by the Commission.
 Property is assessed for taxation as of October 1 of the preceding year based on the millage rates established by the County Commission.
 Property taxes are due and payable the following October 1 and are delinquent after December 31.
 Amounts receivable, net of estimated refunds and estimated uncollectible amounts, are recorded for the property taxes levied in the current year.
 However, since the amounts are not available to fund current year operations, the revenue is deferred and recognized in the subsequent fiscal year when the taxes are both due and collectible and available to fund operations.
 Property tax revenue deferred is reported as a deferred inflow of resources.